soma00333/profile/docs/work_experience/industry_technology.md

       <td><strong>Situation</strong></td>
       <td>
         <ul>
-          <li>The existing MySQL 5.7 database version was reaching end-of-life, so we needed to upgrade to a supported version.</li>
+          <li>The existing MySQL 5.7 database version was reaching end-of-life.
+We needed to upgrade to a supported version.</li>
-          <li>Database migrations at this scale are complex and can risk data loss or long downtime if not managed carefully.</li>
+          <li>Database migrations at this scale are complex.
+They can risk data loss or long downtime if not managed carefully.</li>
         </ul>
       </td>
     </tr>
     <tr>
       <td><strong>Task</strong></td>
-      <td>My mission was to smoothly upgrade the database to MySQL 8.0 while keeping the system stable, data safe, and performance good.</td>
+      <td>My mission was to smoothly upgrade the database to MySQL 8.0.
+I needed to keep the system stable, data safe, and performance good.</td>
     </tr>
     <tr>
       <td><strong>Action</strong></td>